oracle-livelabs/spatial-graph/spatial-python/detect-anomalies/detect-anomalies.md

     You are now ready to analyze another customer's transactions.

-6. Scroll up in your notebook to the cell where the customer ID variable (i.e., "cust") is set, update the customer ID to 2, and run.
+6. Return to Task 3, to the cell where the customer ID variable (i.e., "cust") is set.
+Update the customer ID to 2, and run.

     ![desc here](images/detect-anomalies-19.png)